Forest cobra: Venom

 The venom of this cobra is a postsynaptic neurotoxin and bites result in severe neurotoxicity.
-Ernst and Zug et al. 1996 list a value of 0.225 mg/kg SC.
-According to Brown and Fry of the Australian Venom and Toxin Database, the murine intraperitoneal value is 0.324 mg/kg.
+Ernst and Zug (1996) list a value of 0.225 mg/kg SC.
+According to Brown (1973) and Fry of the Australian Venom and Toxin Database, the murine intraperitoneal value is 0.324 mg/kg.
 The venom yield per bite ranges drastically among sources; a maximal dose of 500 mg has been recorded while another venom yield project on two individuals obtained an average dose of 571 mg (dry venom) with a maximum of 1102 mg from 59 times of milking.
 Signs and symptoms of envenomation include ptosis, drowsiness, limb paralysis, hearing loss, inability to speak, dizziness, ataxia, shock, hypotension, abdominal pain, fever, pallor, and other neurological and respiratory symptoms.

 The forest cobra is one of the least frequent causes of snake bite among the African cobras, largely due its forest-dwelling habits but a bite by this species should be taken very seriously because it ranks as the 4th most venomous Naja (true cobra) species.
 The symptomology is thought to be very similar to that of the Egyptian cobra (Naja haje).
 Clinical experience with this species has been very sparse, and few recorded bites have been documented.
 Deaths from respiratory failure due to severe neurotoxicity have been reported, but most victims will survive if prompt administration of antivenom is undertaken as soon as clinical signs of envenomation have been noted.
 Rare cases of spontaneous recoveries without the use of specific antivenom have also been seen; however, neglecting the use of antivenom places the patient at increased risk for major morbidity and mortality.
 If the snake becomes cornered or is agitated, it can quickly attack the aggressor, and because a large amount of venom is injected, a rapidly fatal outcome is possible.
 The mortality rate of an untreated bite is not exactly known but it is thought to be quite high.
 The forest cobra does not spit or spray its venom.

 Two cases from Liberia experienced severe neurological symptoms, including ptosis, nausea, vomiting, tachycardia, and respiratory distress.
 A child in Ghana died within 20 minutes after being bitten by a snake suspected to be from this species.